 Crystals are of course three-dimensional objects, but we will begin by exploring the properties of arrays in two-dimensional space.
 This will make it easier to develop some of the basic ideas without the added complication of getting you to visualize in 3-D — something that often requires a bit of practice.

 Suppose you have a dozen or so marbles.
 How can you arrange them in a single compact layer on a table top?
 Obviously, they must be in contact with each other in order to minimize the area they cover.
-It turns out that there are two efficient ways of achieving this:
+It turns out that there are two efficient ways of achieving this, depending on the number of points of contact between a given atom and its nearest neighbors.

 If we go from the world of marbles to that of atoms, which kind of packing would the atoms of a given element prefer?